johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

 ### Add Preset Filters

-To use Preset Filters, your site expects to share a node key with the primary filter's Categories and Groups.
+To use Preset Filters, the feature expects that node data is being shared by being placed at the _site_ [Node Collection](/Development/Architecture/Data#node-collections) level, and that the node key is shared with the primary filter's Categories and Groups.

+?> **Tip:** Passing `nodeCollection: 'site'` in `withNodeKey({ nodeKey: 'filter', nodeCollection:
+'site' })` will save data at site-level instead of page-level.

 The suggested pattern is to move your primary filtered data to a sitewide collection by setting `withNodeKey` to use the `nodeCollection` 'site'.